mathjax/MathJax/mathjax/docs/rst/tex.rst

 part of the text of the document.
 In the example above, the `` we have ...`` will not be displayed because the browsers thinks it is part of the tag starting at ``<y``.
-This is one indication you can use to spot this prooblem; it is a common error and should be avoided.
+This is one indication you can use to spot this problem; it is a common error and should be avoided.

 Usually, it is sufficient to simply put spaces around these symbols to cause the browser to avoid them, so